Enriching Lives Through Arts Education

 Returning students may resume lessons with their teachers as soon as they are registered for the new semester.

-• Returning student lessons: Upon registration, please connect directly with your lesson teacher to set up your fall lesson time, as the BCAS office will not coordinate lessons for returning students.
-For returning students, we’re offering 14 lessons for the fall session.
+- Returning student lessons: Upon registration, please connect directly with your lesson teacher to set up your fall lesson time, as the BCAS office will not coordinate lessons for returning students.
+For returning students, we’re offering up to 15 lessons for the summer session.

-• New student lessons: The BCAS office will coordinate the start of lessons for new students.
+- New student lessons: The BCAS office will coordinate the start of lessons for new students.
 After the first lesson, scheduling will be arranged directly between the student and their teacher.
-We’re offering 10 lessons for the fall session for new students.
+We’re offering up to 15 lessons for the summer session for new students.

 NOTE: Additional lessons can always be requested via email to BCAS@butler.edu